 © ittipon | Shutterstock, Inc. [US] 2018

-For 30 years we ignored the research results of science and the forecasts regarding climate change.
+For 30 years, we have ignored the results of scientific research and its forecasts regarding climate change.

-If we act today and reduce until the year 2050 the CO2 - emissions from fossil fuels worldwide to zero, we can still prevent the worst.
+But if we act today and reduce CO2 emissions from fossil fuels worldwide to zero by 2050, we can still prevent the worst.

-Probably soon we will be confronted with a hostile climate.
-Millions of people worldwide will have to leave their homeland, because it is flooded or by long-lasting dryness no longer habitable.
+We will probably soon be confronted with a hostile climate.
+Millions of people worldwide will have to leave their homes because they are flooded or no longer habitable due to prolonged drought.